flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 *Revise the main routine of the longest line program so it will correctly print the length of arbitrarily long lines, and as much as possible of the text.* (See [longestLine](#longest-line-v1).)

+This is straightforward.
+We move the test $`i < \text{lim} - 1`$ inside the main loop.
+Now the program doesn't terminate when we hit the max buffer length, instead we simply use that test to ignore the character.
+We also add a counter to track the length of the line.

 ### [Ex 1-17](./Exercises/Ex1_17/ex1-17.c)

 *Write a program to print all input lines that are longer than 80 characters.*